suculent/rusocks/WARP.md

 ## Project Overview

 Rusocks is a Rust implementation of SOCKS5 over WebSocket proxy.
-It's a port of the Go-based LinkSocks project, providing both forward and reverse proxy modes with authentication, load balancing, and HTTP API management.
+It's a compatible port of the Go-based LinkSocks project, providing both forward and reverse proxy modes with authentication, load balancing, and HTTP API management.
 The project includes Python bindings via PyO3.

+**Protocol Compatibility**: Rusocks implements the same binary protocol as LinkSocks Go, allowing full interoperability - Rusocks clients can connect to LinkSocks Go servers and vice versa.

 ## Key Architecture Concepts